 One of the biggest hurdles for travelers from developing countries is the visa.
 Venturing into international travel with a powerless passport can be scary.
 Especially with confusing and often times conflicting visa requirements.
 It is often difficult to research visa requirements.
 There is no one source out there that gives you a complete picture.
-You have to contact consulates, read up on blogs, check with airlines and search on the internet to gather the information you need.
+You have to contact consulates, read up on blogs, check with airlines and search on the internet to figure the visa procedure.

 In the last 3 years, I have traveled to a lot of countries.
 I have applied for many visas.
 I have made phone calls and sent emails to consulates asking for requirements and procedures.
 I have spent a ton of time researching and consolidating visa information online.

 I have personally applied for all of these visas.
 All information is from my personal experience.
 It is well researched and verified.
 I have traveled to all of these destinations myself.
 I have even documented the entry and exit formalities that you would need to follow at the destination airports.

 TIMATIC (Travel Information Manual Automatic) is an international database containing cross border passenger documentation requirements.
 All airlines and travel agents use this database to verify visa requirements.
-It is mandatory for all airlines to refer to this database as the fines levied by immigration authorities are very hefty.
+It is mandatory for all airlines to refer to this database as the fines levied by immigration authorities are high.

 04. Ministry of Foreign Affairs website